mandalineteo/camp-reboot/01-ruby-and-active-record/README.md

 ##### #miss?

 This is where speed is everything.
-The faster you are, the higher the chance `miss?` returns true.
+The faster the pokemon is, the higher the chance `miss?` returns `true`.

 We will be pulling from an API later.
 For that reason we need to cater to the values that are being received.
 Speed values range from `0` to `180`.
-So let's calculate a percentage
+So let's calculate a percentage against `200`.

+The question here is how do we calculate a percentage chance? 🤔

 ##### #ko?

+This one is as straightforward as they come.
+Is your pokemon still kicking?
+What's gonna represent that they are down for the count?

+Return `true` or `false` accordingly.

+##### .details

+⚠️ this one is gonna take awhile.
+Read the instructions **extremely carefully** now.

+We are writing this as a **_class method_**.
+What are class methods again?
+Have a read if you forgot.

+What this method should do is to call the [PokeApi](https://pokeapi.co/) and fetch the details of the pokemon.
+But there are a few different endpoints and we're going to get back **A LOT** of data.
+We don't need most of them, so let's sift through and find only what we need.

+> Welcome to the world of documentation and scanning through lines and lines of code. ⚡️

+💡 So why a **class method** and not an **instance method**?
+We're using the Class to find information we don't have about a particular pokemon.
+But instance methods require that we instantiate a pokemon already so an instance method is out.
+But since the method is doing something related to pokemon, it makes the most sense for it to belong to the `Pokemon` class which is why we make it a class method.

 ---

 All good?
 Great!
-Let's move on! 🚀
+Let's commit this challenge and move on! 🚀